 Last Monday my washing machine broke.
-Three days later the dishwasher.
+Three days later, the dishwasher.
 The misses text me while I was at work.
-“The washing machine broke down, I smell rubber”.
+“The washing machine broke down; I smell rubber”.
 I respond with “Fuck!
 Not now!”, like there ever is a convenient time for shit to break down.
-Slightly annoyed I get back to work, but I can’t find my focus.
+Slightly annoyed, I get back to work, but I can’t find my focus.
 My mind is fragmented.
 One part at work, the other already fixing both machines.

-Manly as I am I spot the problem within minutes and know it’s an easy fix.
-I walk downstairs proud and report.
-While they think it’s family time now I sneak my way behind the laptop to order the item I need for the fix real quick.
+Manly as I am, I spot the problem within minutes and know it’s an easy fix.
+I walk downstairs, proud, and report.
+While they think it’s family time now, I sneak my way behind the laptop to order the item I need for the fix real quick.
 Finding the right item takes three hours of my precious time and laser focus.
 The handyman scores that night, the family man loses.

-Every day my mood gets just a bit worse and fatigue is slowly creeping up on me.
+Every day my mood gets just a bit worse, and fatigue is slowly creeping up on me.
 Missing out on my precious Me time is taking its toll.
 On rare occasions I find myself on the couch at 11 PM while the family is sleeping, I stay there watching crap on TV till 3 AM to make up for lost Me time.
-I become snappy to my loved ones, don’t call my mom as often as normal and I’m not the daddy for what I work so hard to be.
+I become snappy to my loved ones, don’t call my mom as often as usual, and I’m not the daddy for what I work so hard to be.
 The only ‘quality’ time she gets is that she can help me in the garden.
 Only to be sent off five minutes later because it’s dangerous and she’s in my way.
 But that’s ok because it’s an investment worth making, right?

-I’m a slave and the dishwasher is my master
+I’m a slave, and the dishwasher is my master

-I’m a practical man and all these things that worry me now are bought to make our lives more easy and enjoyable.
+I’m a practical man and all these things that worry me now are bought to make our lives more relaxed and enjoyable.
 The pursuit of happiness if you will.
 But, it seems as if I’ve reached an impasse.
 While the fabulous dishwasher is saving me time, it also costs me.

+But, as these things go with growing up, we now have a bigger house and a dishwasher.
+After all, successful grown-ups don’t wash the dishes by hand.
 But just a couple weeks in and the dishwasher isn’t all that cracked up to be.
-There’s always just a tiny fear that the water supply will crack and the water will ruin the floor.
+There’s always just a little fear that the water supply will crack, and the water will ruin the floor.
 My wife turns the dishwasher off mid-program when she goes to sleep.
-Some dishwasher somewhere a million miles from here caught fire and burned a small village down and we don’t want none of that.
+Some dishwasher somewhere a million miles from here caught fire and burned a small village down, and we don’t want any of that.

-Am I cruising along in the rat race of wanting more, bigger and better?
+Am I cruising along in the rat race of wanting more, bigger, and better?
 Is this what my life is turning into?
 Am I really worrying about the fucking dishes in the middle of the night?
 Is this the inevitable road to becoming a boring adult?

-1. If I fix this everything is going to be better.
+1. If I fix this, everything is going to be better.